 There are some obvious downsides to using a computer that runs Windows 10 without having any password associated with your local user account.
 You’ll want to be one of the only people using the computer and have trust in the other people using the computer so that you can safely say you wouldn’t mind sharing an account with them.
 If you are a frequent traveler, or just planning on taking your laptop away with you on a once off trip, you might also want to think about password protecting that laptop just in cases it gets stolen.
 The less use the laptop is to someone else, the better the chance of you getting it back again—not to mention, you might not want people accessing your data even if you don’t get it back again to limit the amount of damage that is done.

-How To Remove User Account Password In Windows 10
+How to Remove User Account Password for Local User Accounts in Windows 10

 That’s all you need to have taken away the password for the local user account.
 You can test out that it worked by pointing to the Settings > Accounts > Sign-in page and then look out for a new message that read “You must add a password before you can use the other sign-in options.”
 You know the guide has worked for you when that message is available on the screen because it means there is no password currently set for your account.